zmc0806/lol-win-rate-analysis-report/README.md

 #### 5. **Dataset Overview After Cleaning**:
    - **Action**: Assessed the shape of the cleaned datasets.
    - **Impact**: This provided a clear understanding of the dataset's size and scope after cleaning, setting the stage for effective analysis.

+Since the problem I studied only needed to ensure the integrity of firstblood and result, datacompleteness had no effect on me

 #### Showcasing the Cleaned DataFrame